 Radeon VII also doubles the memory size and more than doubles the memory bandwidth of the Vega.

-According to recent tests done by VoskCoin with the Radeon VII for mining different cryptocurrencies, it could manage a mining hash rate of 90 Mh/s at 319 Watts when mining Ethereum with Ethash algorithm and Phoenix Miner 4.2c, which is the latest stable release version for the miner; manages 2970 H/s @ 245 Watts when mining Monero on Cryptonight R on SRB Miner 1.8.2; 3.2 Mh/s @ 320 Watts when mining Zcoin using MTP algorithm on sgminer 0.1.1 3.2, and other results were published on this medium link or as shown in the figure below.
+According to recent tests done by VoskCoin with the Radeon VII for mining different cryptocurrencies, it could manage an average hash rate of 90 Mh/s at 319 Watts when mining Ethereum with the Ethash algorithm.
+Phoenix Miner 4.2c, which is the latest stable release version of the miner; manages a 2970 H/s @ 245 Watts when mining Monero on Cryptonight R. Other results were published on this medium link or as shown in the figure below.